kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 ## About the Dutch defense tradition

 Dutch PhD defenses are formal public ceremonies held in centuries-old academic chapels.
 The candidate is opposed for one hour by a committee of six professors, each questioning the work in turn.
-Two **paranymphs** stand beside the candidate throughout — a tradition dating back to when defenses could turn physically hostile, now preserved as a gesture of support.
+Two **paranymphs** stand beside the candidate throughout.
 The **Beadle** (*Pedel*) opens and closes the ceremony carrying the university mace, and calls "*Hora est*" precisely one hour in — ending questions mid-sentence if necessary.

 My defense was held at the **Agnietenkapel**, part of the University of Amsterdam since 1632 — one of the oldest academic buildings in continental Europe still in active use.

+## On paranymphs

+The word *paranymph* comes from the Ancient Greek *paránymphos* (παράνυμφος), meaning "beside the bride" — originally a wedding attendant who accompanied the bridegroom.
+The tradition entered Dutch academia through the older metaphor of a doctorate as a *de facto* marriage to the university.

+Historically, paranymphs had a substantive role.
+According to accounts preserved by Dutch universities and academic historians, they could "act as a backup for the doctoral candidate to ask for advice when answering questions, or even take over answering the questions."
+Folklore also describes them as protective attendants in an era when defenses were more contentious.
+Today the role is ceremonial — comparable to a best man or bridesmaid at a wedding — and paranymphs stand beside the candidate as a public gesture of support.

+At my defense, my paranymphs were my husband **Daniel Hamelberg** and my friend **Dr. Gabriella Guinlle**.

 ---

 ## The ceremony

 {% include gallery id="gallery_ceremony" caption="The Beadle opens the ceremony.
-The committee enters in academic robes." %}
+My paranymph Gabriella Guinlle addresses the audience at the start of the layman's talk." %}

 ## The defense

 {% include gallery id="gallery_defense" caption="One hour of formal opposition.
 The committee questions the work in sequence." %}

+## The opposition

+Each committee member took the floor in turn.

+{% include gallery id="gallery_opposition" caption="The committee members who opposed the work." %}

 ## The committee